PfizerLink is what’s known as a research registry (a database that collects personal and other health information about people). It’s designed to:

 To join PfizerLink, you must be a resident of one of the 50 states of the United States or the District of Columbia.
 You must also be at least 18 years old in most states (at least 19 in Nebraska or Alabama and at least 21 in Mississippi).

 We will contact you if we’ve found a potential match for you based on the specific information you’ve shared.
 You’ll receive an email with information about the Pfizer clinical trial we’ve found.
-Then a representative of PfizerLink, called a Navigator, will call you (if you choose to provide a phone number), or you can call us, to answer questions and talk about next steps.
+Then a representative of PfizerLink, called a Navigator, will call you, or you can call us, to answer questions and talk about next steps.

 If you’re interested and the study still seems like a potential match, the PfizerLink Navigator will connect you to a study doctor in your area.
 The doctor’s team will tell you more about the study and see if you’re eligible to enroll.